rd003/blog/content/posts/containerizing-dotnet-app-with-sql-server-using-docker-compose.md

 RUN dotnet publish -c release -o /app

 # final stage/image
-FROM mcr.microsoft.com/dotnet/aspnet:8.0 AS final WORKDIR /app
+FROM mcr.microsoft.com/dotnet/aspnet:9.0 AS final WORKDIR /app
 COPY --from=build /app ./

 ENTRYPOINT ["dotnet", "DotnetDockerDemo.Api.dll"]
 ```

-This **Dockerfile** contains the instruction to create a docker image of our .net application.
+This `Dockerfile` contains the instruction to create a docker image of our .net application.
 It is needed to build a .net application image, which will run in a container.

 ### Creating a compose.yaml file